icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 **Please note that some of the above scripts load kernel modules required by peripherals**

 ## The NTP script
-This script is used to syncronize the PC104 clock with the one provided by icub-server (via NTP):
+This script is used to synchronize the PC104 clock with the one provided by icub-server (via NTP):

 ```
 #!/bin/sh -e